January 6, 2021

 I have a genetic condition called Hypermobile Ehlers-Danlos Syndrome.
 It’s a collagen disorder that causes my joints to pop out constantly.
 Plus an entire laundry list of symptoms and side conditions I will spare you in this post.
 Long story short, I live chronic pain, fatigue, brain fog and mobility difficulties.
 Mostly, my symptoms are manageable and I have a complete set of strategies, adaptations and workarounds that help me cope with the day to day.
 This might mean that if don’t know me very well, you might not know there’s something wrong with me.

-I never really did much to identify with the community, I did join a facebook group or two and exchanged hacks with fellow zebras.
-People with EDS are called zebras because of our rare condition and the old saying that when you hear hoofbeats you should think of horses, not zebras.
-But 2020 was an odd year and it made me rethink my disability and accessibility in general.
+I never really did much to identify with the community.
+I joined a Facebook group or two and exchanged hacks with fellow zebras.
+People with EDS are called zebras because of our rare condition and the old saying that when you hear hoofbeats, think of horses, not zebras.
+But 2020 was an odd year, and it made me rethink my disability and accessibility.

-In 2020 I saw school, work and social events move online to accommodate for our impending health concerns.
-I also saw people I trusted and respected, in addition to complete strangers, making comments that diminished the importance of these measures since “covid is only dangerous for the old and sick“.
-I was shocked to see comments dismissing the lives of people with chronic conditions, of people like me.
+In 2020, I saw school, work and social events move online to accommodate for our impending health concerns.
+I also saw people I trusted and respected, besides complete strangers, making comments that diminished the importance of these measures since “Covid is only dangerous for the old and sick“.
+It shocked me to see comments dismissing the lives of people with chronic conditions, of people like me.

 The clearest, easiest way I can do my part for people like me is through my work.

-- Making sure everything I create and build is done in a way that provides the best usability for everyone, regardless of their disabilities, technologies or preferences.
+- Making sure everything I create provides the best usability for everyone, regardless of their disabilities, technologies or preferences.

-- Finally through advocacy, by being vocal about my own disabilities, by educating on the importance of accessibility and inclusivity and by providing pro bono work to people and organizations who have been neglected and misrepresented.
+- Finally, through advocacy.
+By being vocal about my own disabilities, educating others on the importance of accessibility and inclusivity, and providing pro bono work to traditionally neglected and misrepresented people and organizations.